 - Set specific notification types to always be flagged as high priority notifications, regardless of the default priority level determined by the backend system.

 - Turn on or off the notification preview panel in the home page (if enabled by your administrator).

 - Specify which notification types trigger native notifications on your mobile device.

-These options are explained further inthe Fiori Launchpad version 7.51 documentation section Setting Notification Preferences.
+These options are explained further in the Fiori Launchpad User Guide section on Setting Notification Preferences.

 So that’s it for now for the Notification Center.
 Enjoy!